 Skull base tumors are growths located on or near the bones that support the brain.
-Because they grow near structures that control hearing and balance, sight, smell, and other important functions, treating skull base tumors requires the skill, expertise, and coordinated care that can only be found at a high-volume and comprehensive skull base center like ours.
+Because they grow near structures that control hearing and balance, sight, smell, and other important functions, treating skull base tumors requires the skill, expertise, and coordinated care that can only be found at an experienced and comprehensive skull base center like ours.
 Duke's skull base experts -- conveniently located in both Raleigh and Durham -- work as a team to ensure you receive the best possible skull base tumor treatment while preserving your function and appearance.

 Types of Skull Base Tumors

 These rare tumors most often grow on the side (lateral) or front (anterior) of the skull, on nerves, and inside the ear.
-Although it is rare, they can be cancerous.
+Although rare, they can be cancerous.
 Some of the more common types of skull base tumors are:

 Treating Your Skull Base Tumor

 Each type of skull base tumor requires a unique treatment approach.
 These can range from watchful waiting to medication, radiation therapy, and surgery.
 The first step is identifying the type and location of your tumor with imaging scans and testing your hearing, balance, vision, facial nerves, and muscle activity.
 In some cases, your doctors may collect a small sample of cells from your tumor to learn more about it.

 Many specialists are involved in treating skull base tumors.
 Our experts are constantly developing new techniques, testing new treatments, and applying the latest research to improve your care and outcomes.
 Our doctors meet regularly to review imaging results and determine the best course of treatment for each individual.